Rakuten-MTSD-PAIS/git-repositories/README.md

 3. Do the changes you want
 4. Push your branch and changes to a public repository as a standalone repository

-**Please do not fork the this repository, and do not raise a pull request to this repo.**
+**Please do not fork this repository, and do not raise a pull request to this repository as well.**